MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/move-from-fileshares.md

 ## Authentication and authorization

-If you're using Active Directory-backed file shares, you and your on-prem build agents are likely authenticating automatically using Windows NTLM.
+If you're using Active Directory-backed file shares, you and your on-premises build agents are likely authenticating automatically using Windows NTLM.
 Moving your packages to Azure Artifacts will require a few changes:

 - **Authentication:** You need to provide access to the NuGet client in order to push and restore packages.
   - **Visual Studio**: Credential acquisition happens automatically.